 On the up-side, my friend says East Timor is going to need volunteer workers for many years to come, perhaps you could put off your plans until the children are a little older?

 Sorry to be the bearer of bad tidings, but what he says makes sense.
 If you decide to go (and take the children) please make sure you have appropriate travel insurance... and that may not be a product my company (WorldNomads) offers.
-You need specialist cover... speak to the aid organisation about what level of cover they offer their volunteers and their family members, otherwise you may have to organise your own through a specialist insurer - which may be expensive, too. about 6 years ago
+You need specialist cover... speak to the aid organisation about what level of cover they offer their volunteers and their family members, otherwise you may have to organise your own through a specialist insurer - which may be expensive, too. over 6 years ago

 Hi Olivia it looks like Phil has already provided you some great information.
 I have lived in East Timor for the last 2 years (I am an Australian) and wanted to share my thoughts that may help you.